-In August 2023, the FASB issued ASU 2023-05, an update to ASC Topic 805, Business Combinations.
+In August 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-05, an update to ASC Topic 805, Business Combinations.
 ASU 2023-05 clarifies existing guidance by requiring a joint venture to recognize and initially measure assets contributed and liabilities assumed at fair value, upon its formation, in the joint venture's separate financial statements.
 These amendments are effective prospectively for all joint venture formations with a formation date on or after January 1, 2025, with early adoption permitted.
 We will apply the provisions of ASU 2023-05 to new joint ventures, as applicable, but do not believe the adoption of ASU 2023-05 will have a material impact on our consolidated financial statements.

 In November 2023, the FASB issued ASU 2023-07, an update to ASC Topic 280, Segment Reporting.
 ASU 2023-07 enhances the segment reporting by requiring disclosures of (i) the significant segment expenses that are regularly provided to the CODM and included within each reported measure of segment profit or loss, (ii) the composition of the other segment items, including the nature and type of the other segment items, and (iii) the title and position of the CODM.
 ASU 2023-07 is effective for our year ending December 31, 2024 and for our interim periods that begin on January 1, 2025, with early adoption permitted.
-We are evaluating the impact of ASU 2023-07 on our consolidated financial statements.
+We adopted the provisions of ASU 2023-07 and accordingly have added disclosure of the significant segment expenses retrospectively for all periods presented.
+See Note 22, Segments.